Cincinnati Reds minor league players: Jay Allen

 Jay Frederick Allen II (born November 22, 2002) is an American professional baseball outfielder for the Cincinnati Reds organization.
 Listed at 6 ft 3 in and 190 lb, he bats and throws right-handed.

 Allen played high school baseball, football, and basketball at John Carroll Catholic High School in Fort Pierce, Florida.
 Allen committed to play college baseball for the Florida Gators.

 Allen was selected in the 2021 Major League Baseball draft by the Cincinnati Reds as the final selection of the first round; he was the 30th player selected and the Reds' second selection of the first round, as the Reds had received a compensatory pick due to the Los Angeles Dodgers signing Trevor Bauer.
 Allen signed with the Reds on July 20, 2021, for a $2.4 million signing bonus.

-Allen made his professional debut with the Rookie-level Arizona Complex League Reds, slashing .328/.440/.557 with three home runs, 11 RBIs, and 14 stolen bases over 19 games.
+Allen made his professional debut with the Rookie-level Arizona Complex League Reds, slashing .328/.440/.557 with three home runs, 11 RBI, and 14 stolen bases over 19 games.
 He opened the 2022 season with the Daytona Tortugas of the Single-A Florida State League.

+During the 2023 season, Allen missed three months due to a torn thumb ligament; when healthy, he batted .163/.320/.250 with two home runs, four RBI, and 16 stolen bases in 31 games for the ACL Reds and High-A Dayton Dragons.
+He returned to Dayton in 2024, playing in 109 games and hitting .224/.372/.345 with 10 home runs, 40 RBI, and 35 stolen bases.

+Allen made 118 appearances for the Double-A Chattanooga Lookouts in 2025, slashing .227/.308/.343 with eight home runs, 60 RBI, and 21 stolen bases.